-For the successful operation of dual-version PortaSwitch®, it is essential that customers do not notice being moved to an alter-ego system.
-That is, if John Doe is already in the alter-ego system, he must be able to make and receive calls as if nothing has changed.
+For the successful operation of dual-version PortaSwitch®, it is essential that customers do not notice being moved from one system to another.

+That is, if John Doe is already in the target system, he must be able to make and receive calls as if nothing has changed.